Mamadou2025/Dual-Rickart-Code-Tester/README.md

 3. Classify Functions:
 4. Check for idempotency (f(f(x)) = f(x)).
 5. Compute and store the image, extended image, kernel, and check i-regularity (image = extended image).

+6. REMARK: For the second Python implementation MAX replaces gcd operation.
+One should remarks that GCD and MAX play symetric function
-6. Test Dual Weak Rickart Property:
+7. Test Dual Weak Rickart Property:
-7. Verify if, for every function f, there exists an idempotent function g such that the extended image of f equals the kernel of g.
+8. Verify if, for every function f, there exists an idempotent function g such that the extended image of f equals the kernel of g.
-8. If all functions satisfy this, M has the dual weak Rickart property.
+9. If all functions satisfy this, M has the dual weak Rickart property.
-9. Output Results: Provide the analysis of each function and report whether M satisfies the property.
+10. Output Results: Provide the analysis of each function and report whether M satisfies the property.